QUESTION: WHERE DO YOU FIND IDEAS?

 - Participate in writing workshops or programs

-- Copy other writers’ styles for practice.
+- Copy out samples of other writers’ works so you can experience their style more closely.
 Think about what you like or don’t like about their style.
 Read them out loud.
+The try to imitate their style for practice.
+Gradually you’ll develop your own style.

-- Listen to podcasts such as on “Just One More Book“
+- Listen to author podcasts such as those on “Just One More Book“

 - Read about writing